mvolkmann/blog/src/astro.md

 ## Layouts

-The `src/layouts` directory can contain `.astro` files that describe common content that should appear in many pages.
+By convention, the `src/layouts` directory contains `.astro` files that describe common content that should wrap around the content of pages.
+Any number of layout components can be defined.
+Each page can choose the layout component it wishes to wrap its content inside.

+Layout components can do all the things other components can do including taking props, importing files, and using other components.

 For example, the file `src/layouts/Layout.astro` could contain the following.
 Note the use of `<slot />` to specify where content will be inserted into the layout.
-TODO: Are named slots supported?
+Only one `slot` element can be used and named slots are not supported.

 ```js
 ---